sjsu-library/unionist/_items/unionist--text-0259.md

 source: "<em>The Unionist</em>"
 subject: National News; Abolition
 type: Text
-category: Unionist full issue 1834-03-13
+category: Unionist content
 articleType:
 volume: '1'
 issue: '32'
 transcription: Benj.
-Watkins Leigh, Esq., has been appointed Senator from Virginia, in the <br>place of Mr. Rives, resigned. <br>
+Watkins Leigh, Esq., has been appointed Senator from Virginia, in the<br>place of Mr. Rives, resigned.<br>
 scholarlyNotes:
 commentary: 'Benjamin Watkins Leigh (1781-1849) was an anti-Abolitionist.
 In 1835 he would contend that Virginia had a right to ban any literature it found "inflammatory."
   Apparently the Abolitionists already knew who his true colors.
-See Susan Dunn, <br><em>Dominion of Memories: Jefferson, Madison, and the decline of Virginia.</em>New York: Basic Books, 2007, p.
-195 – “Virginia Senator Benjamin Watkins Leigh <br>proposed a statewide boycott of newspapers that favored emancipation. <br>Virginians, Leigh wrote, had the right “to suppress to the utmost of our power <br>what we deem inflammatory, dangerous, mischievous.” <br>'
+See Susan Dunn,<br><em>Dominion of Memories: Jefferson, Madison, and the decline of Virginia.</em>New York: Basic Books, 2007, p.
+195 – “Virginia Senator Benjamin Watkins Leigh<br>proposed a statewide boycott of newspapers that favored emancipation.<br>Virginians, Leigh wrote, had the right “to suppress to the utmost of our power<br>what we deem inflammatory, dangerous, mischievous.”<br>'
 relatedPeople: Benjamin Watkins Leigh
 featured:
 repeated: